RobertStewart/log4mongo-java/README.md

        mvn clean package

-3. Deploy the target/log4mongo-java-x.y.jar file, along with the Log4J and MongoDB Java Driver JARs, into the classpath of your Java application
+3. Deploy the target/log4mongo-java-x.y.jar file, along with the Log4J and MongoDB Java Driver jars, into the classpath of your Java application

 4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports